How To Influence Others

 - Earned Authority: Earned authority is the power gained through a person’s words, actions, or who they are and what they stand for.
 People will voluntarily and readily submit to this type of power out of respect for the person’s leadership.

-PMP training helps us appreciate that earned authority is, by far, the best type of authority to possess.
+PM training helps us appreciate that earned authority is, by far, the best type of authority to possess.
 You can’t mandate that someone MUST have respect for another person.
 It is something that is earned and as a result is much more effective than given authority.

 Using Your PMP Training to Influence Others

-PMP training takes the many different aspects of leadership and applies them to a process that will enable you to influence others in a positive way.
+Training takes the many different aspects of leadership and applies them to a process that will enable you to influence others in a positive way.
 The following are steps you can take as part of that process:

 - Determine the Authority You Currently Possess: Take an honest inventory of the type of authority you possess in the organization and with those around you.
 Is your authority relegated to positional or given?
 Do people do what you ask because they HAVE to, or because they WANT to?